Tips for Reducing Your Peak Energy Usage

 - Set your heating system back 5 degrees during peak hours.
 You can program your thermostat to warm your home before peak hours.

 - Turn your thermostat down an hour or two before you leave in the morning.
 You’ll stay warm enough from the residual heat in the house, and reduce your electric usage during our peak morning hours.

 - If you have a heat pump, use a programmable thermostat to schedule when your house needs to be warmer or cooler.
-The thermostat will automatically optimize your heating system’s performance, saving energy and lowering your bill.
+The thermostat will optimize your heating system’s performance, saving energy and lowering your bill.
 A smart thermostat may help improve the efficiency of your heating system.

 Learn about Peak Times and how using less energy during these hours will help keep rates lower for all PUD customers.